bobbys-dev/gogoduck/README.md

 # gogoduck
-Super simple blockchain with Go language.
+Super --simple-- simplistic blockchain with Go language.

 The Block data structure holds
 i) data about the current transaction ii) the SHA256 hash of the previous block iii) a SHA256 hash computation of current data hash and the previous block's hash

 The simulation starts with a genesis transaction and block.
 After each subsequent transaction, the blockchain will be printed.
+While not yet interesting, you can see the app simulate [here](https://aqueous-woodland-76925.herokuapp.com/)

 ```
 ----Transactions to be run----